BitCANN/bitcann-contracts/README.md

 Constructor:
 - `inactivityExpiryTime`: The time after which the domain is considered abandoned.
 - `name`: The name of the domain.
-- `domainCategory`: The category of the domain.
+- `nameCategory`: The category of the domain.

 There are 3 functions in each Domain Contract: